Intro to hiding compiled Applescripts in resource forks

 This is just an extension of case 1.
 Applescripts can load/run other applescripts using run script or load script -> run.

 run script is used by this sample 31cd….a6c6.
-And if this DMG used this method, the analysis could have missed this since most analysis would have scanned the data of the files
+And if this DMG used this method, the analysis could have missed this since most analysis would have scanned the only data of the files

 And in this example, the resource forks were not scanned (well they didn’t have anything)